Mahjong is a very simple and straightforward game. The goal is to clear all the tiles from the board by matching them in pairs.

 - The white dragon works similarly to a Joker in the traditional Mahjong.
 It can be displayed as a white tile or with a frame to differentiate it from replacement tiles.
 White tiles are usually marked with a B.

 Some western Mahjong Solitaire games depict the dragons with actual dragon drawings colored accordingly.

 The Wind tiles represent the main four cardinal points of a compass and are denoted with their initials as well as the Chinese character for each: north - N (北), south - S (南), east - E (東) and west - W (西).
 The Chinese characters are usually written in blue.

-The Seasons are special tiles that only appear in the harder difficulty levels of Mahjong Solitaire puzzles.
+The Seasons are special tiles that only appear in the harder difficulty levels of Mahjong games.
 There are four types of tiles, one per season, and they can be matched between themselves.
 They do not need to share the same image.